 St Mary’s Church is minuscule, just 8 metres long by 4 metres wide, and we always stop there for a few minutes when we’re passing.

 Last time we visited the front pew was filled with teddy bears, looking towards the east window.
 This is almost clear glass, giving a view of the mountain behind, save for the inscription, “I will lift mine eyes unto the hills from whence cometh my strength.’
 I’m not a religious person, but this is one of the most spiritually moving places I’ve ever visited.

 St Mark’s is the parish church of Gornji Grad, Zagreb Old Town, on the hill above the modern city.
 It’s a mainly Gothic building from the 14th century, with a superb carved wooden portal facing the Square.

 However, the main reason people visit the church is to photograph its outstanding tiled roof, which has the coat of arms of the Kingdom of Croatia, Dalmatia and Slavonia on one side and the city of Zagreb on the other.

 The unforgettable domed church at the entrance to the Grand Canal

-This sublime domed basilica was built in the 17th century in thanksgiving for deliverance from the plague.
+The sublime domed basilica of Santa Maria della Salute was built in the 17th century in thanksgiving for deliverance from the plague.
 Designed by Baldassare Longhena, its distinctive domes are among the most distinctive Venice landmarks.

 This is one of three churches in Venice featured in this article that you can see from the same spot on the Molo waterfront outside the Doge’s Palace.

-You can find more beautiful churches in our guide – Churces in Venice
+You can find more beautiful churches in our guide – Churches in Venice

 7. Basilica di San Marco, Venice